-In the City of Las Vegas, the fine for passing a car unsafely is $305.6 Every city and county imposes its own fine amount.
-For example, the fine for passing a car in an unsafe manner in the City of Reno is $115.7
+In the City of Las Vegas, the civil penalty for passing a car unsafely is $305.6 Every city and county imposes its own civil penalty amount.
+For example, the civil penalty for passing a car in an unsafe manner in the City of Reno is $115.7

 3.1.
 Unsafe passing in a work zone or pedestrian zone

 Nevada imposes double penalties for improper passing in a work zone or a pedestrian zone.
-So a ticket that would otherwise carry a $305 fine would double to $610 if the incident occurred in a construction area or a space designated for pedestrians.
+So a ticket that would otherwise carry a $305 civil penalty would double to $610 if the incident occurred in a construction area or a space designated for pedestrians.

 Work zones and pedestrian safety zones are supposed to be clearly marked with signs so that drivers have notice they are in special zones that have double penalties.
 If these signs are missing when a defendant gets a ticket in a work or pedestrian zone, a defense attorney would argue that the double penalty should be lifted since the driver had no notice.